 Getting diagnosed as early as possible can help keep pain to a minimum and avoid long-term discomfort.

-You can ask your midwife for a referral to a physiotherapist who specialises in obstetric pelvic joint problems.
+You may be referred to a physiotherapy service that specialises in obstetric pelvic joint problems.

 Physiotherapy aims to relieve or ease pain, improve muscle function, and improve your pelvic joint position and stability.